 - A template you can fill-in-the blanks and send off within minutes.

-Looking for other cover letter examples for positions in sales and customer service?
+Looking for other cover letter examples for positions in sales, marketing and customer service?
 See:

 To start off with, let’s have a look at our two sales associate cover letter examples.
 See exactly how they present themselves as a great hire and seal the deal.